Describe a situation when you were late.: IELTS Speaking Cue Card

 Follow up questions

-How did you feel when you realized you would be late for the exam?
+How did you feel when you realized you were going to be late?

 What did you learn from that experience?

-Have you ever been late for any other important events?
+Have you ever been late for anything else since then?

 Band 6-7